eduardofischermath/homemade_graphs/ISSUES.md

 (At this moment, this repository is mirrored on GitHub, which has its own project management tools.
 At this moment, we prefer to use a ISSUES file.)

-Possible values for status: OPEN, COMPLETED, IGNORED
+Possible values for status: OPEN, COMPLETED, IGNORED, ONGOING

 # ISSUE #0001 COMPLETED